Last updated: May 2026 · Written from 2 years of hands-on experience — from nearly losing my ZZ plant to root rot to growing eight thriving stems.

 Propagation: Patience Is Everything

 Want more ZZ plants?
-You can propagate them—but fair warning, it requires serious patience.
+You can propagate them — but fair warning, it takes serious patience (our propagation methods guide covers the general techniques).

 Method 1: Division (Fastest)

-When repotting a mature ZZ with multiple stems, you can separate the rhizomes into individual plants.
-This gives you established plants immediately.
+When repotting a mature ZZ with multiple stems, separate the rhizomes into individual plants — this gives you established plants immediately.
+(Our repotting guide shows the technique.)

 Method 2: Stem Cuttings (Medium Speed)